 The Statistics certificate is a great fit for students who wish to use statistical principles to solve data problems with a mathematical approach.
-Students will develop knowledge and skills in analytics and statistics, such as understanding how to work with data and applying their analysis within their given major or domain area.
+Students develop knowledge and skills in analytics and statistics, such as understanding how to work with data and applying their analysis within their given major or domain area.
 Statistics continues to be one of the fastest growing employment sectors in the nation and in Wisconsin and the Statistics certificate will allow a broader range of students to gain these highly desired skills.

 Students in the certificate will gain “scientific, professional and technological expertise, and a sense of purpose.”